cryptoquantique/quarklink-getting-started-esp32-platformio/README.md

 # Quarklink Getting Started

-This project shows how to get started with Quarklink to make a secure IoT device using an ESP32.
+This project shows an exmaple of get started with Quarklink to make a secure IoT device using an ESP32.

-You use Quarklink to provision the ESP32 with a secure bootloader and Quarklink's Initial Enrolment Firmware (IEF) and then do secure Firmware-Over-The-Air(FOTA) updates so the device is running the code in this project.

-The result is an ESP32 that is using secure boot, flash encryption, has a Root-of-Trust, and which can only be updated with firmware signed by a key from the Quarklink Hardware Security Module (HSM).
+The result is an ESP32 that is using secure boot, flash encryption, has a Root-of-Trust, and which can only be updated Over-The-Air with firmware signed by a key from the Quarklink Hardware Security Module (HSM).

 See the [Quarklink Getting Started Guide](https://cryptoquantique.github.io/QuarklinkGettingStartedGuide.pdf) for more detailed information on how to use this example project.